iTwin/platform-api-documentation/apis/access-control/v2/operations/create-itwin-group/description.md

 ---

 Create a new iTwin group.
+[Github]

 {!Authorization.md!}